-Learn about the procedures, steps, risks, and requirements for ear irrigation
+Learn the procedures, steps, risks, and requirements for ear irrigation.

 When wax builds in a patient’s ear canal, nurses may need to perform an ear irrigation.
 If performed incorrectly, ear irrigations can lead to adverse events such as infection and tympanic membrane perforation.
 Manually removing earwax with instruments like forceps requires adequate visualization, training, experience, and a cooperative patient.

 This article will focus on the art of ear irrigations, an essential task for nurses and other medical staff.
 Mastering these skills may open doors in a nurse’s career and contribute to higher patient satisfaction rates.

 (Click here to see our complete list of the most common nursing duties and responsibilities).